 - 6-oz Fresh Raspberries, or you can use frozen if necessary

 Mix all ingredients for the cake together in a stand mixer, scraping down the sides to ensure its fully mixed.
 Pour batter into cupcake liners leaving about 1/4 inch empty at the top.
 Bake for 20-22 minutes until the cake starts to slightly brown on top.
 Place pans on a wire rack to cool for at least 10- 15 minutes before filling and frosting.

 In a medium sauce pan add the raspberries, sugar, butter, lemon juice and salt.
 Over low-medium heat stir all the ingredients together.
 As the mixture heats up the berries will start to break down.
 Make sure you are stirring regularly.
 Don’t let it come to a boil, just a light simmer.
 Once the minute is all the same consistency remove from heat and let it cool about 10 minutes.

 In a medium bowl whisk some eggs together.
 Very slowly start whisking in the cooled raspberries.
-Once the raspberries and eggs are completely combined then transfer the mixture back to the saucepan and over medium heat bring to a simmer whisking frequently for about 7-10 minutes until the mixture is thick enough to cost the back of a spoon.
+Once the raspberries and eggs are completely combined then transfer the mixture back to the saucepan and over medium heat bring to a simmer whisking frequently for about 7-10 minutes until the mixture is thick enough to coat the back of a spoon.